LVPlayground/playground/javascript/entities/README.md

   - `actor.clearAnimations()`: Stops any animations currently applied to the actor.
   - `actor.dispose()`: Removes the actor from the server.
   - `actor.isConnected()`: Returns whether the actor still exists on the server.
-  - `actor.isInvulnerable()`: Returns whether the actor is invulnerable.
+  - `actor.isVulnerable()`: Returns whether the actor is vulnerable to offense.
-  - `actor.setInvulnerable(invulnerable)`: Changes whether the actor is invulnerable.
+  - `actor.setVulnerable(vulnerable)`: Changes whether the actor is vulnerable to offense.

 ## Objects